collaboration-and-code-review/get-a-jumpstart-on-collaboration-and-code-review-in-github/README.md

 * Use the command $ git branch to verify which branch you are checked out on; initially, you will be checkout out on the default branch (in this case master)

-* Create and checkout (switch) to a feature branch, branching off of the branch you intend your changes to be merged into (note how the local files switch to the files of the branch you are checked out on, exactly the same at first, because a copy, but if you make a change in a branch and then switch back and forth between branches, you can see the difference)
+* Create and checkout (switch) to a feature branch.
+We are calling this feature branch example-branch.
+We want to branch off of the branch we intend our changes to be merged into (note how the local files switch to the files of the branch you are checked out on, exactly the same at first, because a copy, but if you make a change in a branch and then switch back and forth between branches, you can see the difference)

 <!--
 * We created and checked-out to a branch by the name of example-branch